Optical mosaics#

 Bands#

 You need to select the band(s) to export with the mosaic.
 There is no maximum number of bands, but exporting useless bands will only increase the size and time of the output.
-To discover the full list of available bands with SEPAL, see Available bands.
+To discover the full list of available bands with SEPAL, see Optical Satellite bands, transformations, and indices.

 Tip